nus-cs2103-AY2021S2/ip/docs/README.md

 ### Add event

-Add an event with a time
+Add an event with a date.
+This date can be written in natural English.

 `event <TEXT> /at <TIME>`